 Coco coir is especially conducive to helping vining plants grow while still ensuring they are hydrated at all times.
 Plant lovers can rest assured that with regular plant upkeep and a bit of natural fiber in the mix, their green friends will be around for weeks, months and even years to come.

-Coco coir is the natural solution for planting enthusiasts looking to support their vining plants in the natural environment.
+Coco coir is the natural solution for planting enthusiasts looking to support their vining houseplants in the indoor environment.
 Unlike other materials, coco coir is easily accessible and readily available for an affordable price.
 Moreover, it’s quickly becoming the material of choice for moss poles due to its natural structure and compositional properties, as well as its sustainability over time compared to sphagnum moss.

 Best for Aroids.